ai10011/ICT105-Lemon-MVP/README.md

 ## Next Step
 In Lab 03, we will deploy our formal customer discovery workflows, launch structured user problem interviews, and collect foundational user evidence from target campus respondents.

+#Lecture 4 22June2026 Monday
-# Lemon MVP: Campus Lost-and-Found System 🍋
+# Lemon MVP: Campus Lost-and-Found System

 **About**
 Semester-long IT startup MVP project for ICT105 Fundamental Technology Entrepreneurship.